Louis Auguste, Duke of Maine

-Louis-Auguste de Bourbon, duc du Maine (31 March 1670 – 14 May 1736) was an illegitimate son of Louis XIV and his official mistress, Madame de Montespan.
-The king's favourite son, he was the founder of the semi-royal House of Bourbon-Maine named after his title and his surname.
+Louis-Auguste de Bourbon, Légitimé de France, duc du Maine (31 March 1670 – 14 May 1736) was an illegitimate son of Louis XIV and his official mistress, Madame de Montespan.
+He was later legitimized and became the king's favourite son.
+He was the founder of the semi-royal House of Bourbon-Maine named after his title and his surname.